1. About this Policy

 - 2.5 The library reserves the right to suspend a patron’s borrowing privileges.
 Causes for this action may include, but are not limited to: overdue books, unpaid fines, unpaid lost item(s), failure to return reserve books on time, and inappropriate behavior, as described in sections 5 and 9 below.

-- 3.1 Patrons as defined in Section 2 above may check out circulating or reserve items held by Sacramento City College, request circulating books from other Los Rios campuses, place holds on circulating items currently checked out , renew items they have checked out, and access the online databases from remote locations.
+- 3.1 Patrons as defined in Section 2 above may, subject to exceptions noted below, check out items held by Sacramento City College, request circulating books from other Los Rios colleges, place holds on circulating items currently checked out, and renew items they have checked out.

-- 3.2.1 Reference: The reference collection is located on the second floor of the LRC.
-The items in this collection are for library use only.
+- 3.2.1 Reference: The reference collection is for library use only.

-- 3.2.2 Reserve: The reserve collection is located behind the circulation desk on the second floor of the LRC.
-This collection consists of textbooks and other materials made available by instructors for students’ use.
+- 3.2.2 Reserve: The reserve collection consists of textbooks and other course-related materials.
 Some of the materials are for library use only and may not leave the building.

 - 3.2.5 Renewals and Returns